 Sean Callahan graduated with a degree in Political Science and was the sports editor for the Advance.
 He participated in Hiram study abroad trips to China and Tanzania, and spent a semester studying at Hiram's sister school, John Cabot University in Rome, Italy.
 He interned for Senator Sherrod Brown in the summer of 2009 and is planning on continuing his education in law or business after graduation in the spring.

 Nadrienna Damaris graduated with double majors in Early Childhood Education and Political Science at Hiram College.
 She graduated from Renaissance High School in Detroit, MI with honors.
 Damaris was very active on campus, participating in track and field, drill team, the Net, AASU, H.O.L.A., Fiat Lux, Model UN and Gospel Choir.
 Damaris was also Captain of the Hiram College Dance Team, Vice President of the French Club and a member of Community Council.
 Damaris worked in various capacities around the campus, mainly as the Welcome Center greeter in the Kennedy Center, and as a career assistant in the Career Center.
-Damaris has been the recipient of both academic and social achievement awards, including 2008 Student Leader of the Year for Diversity, Kappa Delta Pi, ODK National Leadership, and Who’s Who Among Students in American Universities & Colleges.
-What Damaris loves most about Hiram College is how Hiram fosters diverse learning, through centers such as the Garfield Institute and the study abroad program which took her to China.
+Damaris has been the recipient of both academic and social achievement awards, including 2008 Student Leader of the Year for Diversity, Kappa Delta Pi, ODK National Leadership, and Who's Who Among Students in American Universities & Colleges.
+What Damaris loves most about Hiram College is how Hiram fosters diverse learning, through centers such as the Garfield Center and the study abroad program which took her to China.

 Natasha Glodek graduated with a degree in Accounting & Financial Management.
 She plans to pursue an MBA or Master's of Accountancy degree and sit for the CPA exam.
 Natasha was an active member on campus, as she was Treasurer of the Accounting, Business, and Economics club, a member of the Student Athlete Advisory Committee representing the women's golf team, a member of Hiram College's Alpha Society, and Vice President of the Endowment Investment Club.
 She also was the Director of Academic Relations for the Cleveland East Chapter of the Institute of Management Accountants where she reached out to area colleges through networking events and newsletters to inform students of the benefits obtained from receiving the CMA certification.
 Natasha is interested in pursuing a career in the managerial accounting or forensic accounting sector and would like to remain in the Greater Cleveland area.